alexdevero/alex-devero-blog/__drafts__/draft--maps-in-javascript.md

 ## Retrieving values from maps

 Adding and removing values from maps is straightforward.
 You can say the same about retrieving them.
 When you want to retrieve a specific value from a map you can use `get()` method.
-This methods accepts one parameter, a key that is associated with the value you want to retrieve.
+This method accepts one parameter, a key that is associated with the value you want to retrieve.

 If the key its value you want to retrieve exists, it will return the value.
 If it doesn't exist it will return `undefined`.